limbenkep/Test-driven-development-calculator/README.md

 the TDD.
 The program meets the requirements of the lab but does not work as a proper calculator.
 For example it does not work if the answer for part of the expression was negative.
 But from the provided examples this was not included in the lab.
 I chose to work with the expression as a string because i found it easier to replace parts of the string with their answers.
-Overall, I believe the exercise was a good training for TDD and reflection nd introspection.
+Overall, I believe the exercise was a good training for TDD and reflection and introspection.